SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_26.png)

-* Select "On measurement explicit threshold create alarm"
+* Select "On measurement exceeding threshold create alarm"

 * Fill in the rule parameter:

 ![image alt text](/guides/users-guide/image_27.png)

 * You can fill in the red range minimum and red range maximum value.
-When the values are between these min and max values, a threshold alarm will be raised.
+When the values are outside these values, a threshold alarm will be raised.

 * Under "Create Alarm" you can optionally edit the alarm type and the alarm text.

 * Under "Activate for target group or devices" you can select the object this rule will be applied to.

-* Press "CREATE"
+* Click "CREATE"

 After the rule has been created, it is automatically set active and alarms should appear if they arise.